ChengruiZhang/NET_Counter/README.md

 # NET_Counter
 FLOPs and memory usage (Input and weight) of each network layer.
 Some functions come from ptflops package, in this file we ensure that every submodule can be visited.

-Please notice that we only compute the memory usage and FLOPs for torch.nn.Module based basic functions (like Conv2d, Dropout, etc.)
+Please notice that we only analyze the memory usage and FLOPs for the basic function module of NN.Module, like Conv, Linear, Dropout, etc.
+Therefore, please ensure that network operations are operated by NN.Module as much as possible

 ****Please contact me if you have any questions zhangchr@shanghaitech.edu.cn****

 ## Demo